TrevorSlobodnickSCC/TrevorsBookStore/TrevorsBookStore/README.md

 ***Time Spent on project***

-Part 1: 4 hours

-Part 2: 6 hours 30 minutes
+Current Time Spent: 15 hours 30 minutes

-Part 3: 3 hours (ongoing?)

-Part 4:

-Part 5:

 Total Time Spent:

 ## Task Log

 ***[Thursday, Nov 4, 2021]***

-*11:45AM*
+Start Time: 11:00am

+End Time: 1:00pm

+Time spent today: 2 hours

+Summary:
 - Created the project
 - Made the changes in Startup.cs
 - One of the changes caused an error, UseSqlServer, there is a red line underneath and on hovering, says that it cannot be found, I will try installing the SqlServer package later to see if that fixes the issue
 - Created a git repository, linked it to github

-*12:15PM*

 - Installed the SqlServer Package
 - After installing the package, I hovered over the error again and it displayed the same message, but this time I had the option "Show Potential Fixes".
 I clicked that and clicked on the first fix it recommended, "UseSqlServer" instead of "UseSqlServer", the red line is gone

-*12:30PM*

-- Got my style from bootswatch
+- Got my style from bootswatch (united)
 - Made all necessary style changes in the project
-- Successfully built/ran the project

-*12:45PM*

 - Linked additional stylesheets and scripts in _Layout.cshtml
 - Added the dropdown menu to the nav
 - Some of the code got cropped out so it wasnt working properly, but I googled